Lewis-mbui/vidly-backend/README.md

 ### JWT Payload

-The token contains the authenticated user's identifeier and authorization information:
+The token contains the authenticated user's identifier and authorization information:

 ```json
 {